 Because their sex organs don't develop, women with PWS may never get a period.
 Or they may start their periods much later than others.
 Men who have PWS may not have facial hair.
 They may have small sex organs, and their voices may not change in puberty.
 People who have PWS usually aren't able to have children.

-Your doctor can usually diagnose PWS with a blood test called methylation analysis.
+Your doctor can usually diagnose PWS with a blood test called a chromosomal analysis.
 This shows if there's a problem with the gene that can cause PWS.

 There's no cure, but if you have a child with PWS, you can help them stay at a healthy weight, have a good quality of life, and prevent health problems down the road.
 Their treatment will depend on the symptoms.